 In July 2017 a formal planning application was lodged with the Surf Coast Shire.
 On the 24th November 2017 the Surf Coast Shire confirmed our planning permit approval.

-We selected seven building contractors for the tender process.
-After extensive review we signed a building contract in November and preliminary site works will commence in January 2019.
+Seven building contractors tendered for the project.
+After extensive review we engaged Hutchinson’s Builders and preliminary site works commenced in July 2019.

-A new lease over our existing site has always been a pre-condition for receiving planning approval.
-However with negotiations between Life Saving Victoria (LSV) and the Department of Environment, Land, Water & Planning (DELWP) in respect of a lease template for all Victorian surf life saving clubs progressing slowly, we have nearly completed discussions with GORRC on lease conditions.
+A new lease over our existing site was a pre-condition for receiving planning approval.
+Life Saving Victoria (LSV) and the Department of Environment, Land, Water & Planning (DELWP) negotiated a lease template for all Victorian surf lifesaving clubs.
+GORRC were involved to finalised lease conditions.

 The new building has been designed to provide greater opportunity for member and community use all year around.
 Most importantly, the clubhouse has been designed with the future operating requirements of a modern lifesaving club in mind, providing capacity to adapt to changes in lifesaving equipment and techniques and ensuring that our primary lifesaving services continue to operate at the levels expected at Jan Juc SLSC.

-The development of the new clubhouse truly is a once in a lifetime project and will provide outstanding facilities for the enjoyment of current and future members of the Jan Juc SLSC.
-Most importantly, the development of the new clubhouse will support the delivery of our purpose, which is to protect all those who choose to enjoy the beautiful Jan Juc Beach.
+The new clubhouse development is a once in a lifetime project and will provide outstanding facilities for the enjoyment of current and future members of the Jan Juc SLSC.
+Most importantly, it will support the delivery of our purpose, which is to protect all those who choose to enjoy the beautiful Jan Juc Beach.